ForeverHaibara/Triple-SOS/README.md

 <br>

 If there are inequality or equality constraints, send them as a list of sympy expressions to `ineq_constraints` and `eq_constraints`.
+(These are the second and third arguments of the `sum_of_squares` function.)

 **Example 2** $a,b,c\in\mathbb{R}_+$, prove:  $a(a-b)(a-c)+b(b-c)(b-a)+c(c-a)(c-b)\geq 0$.